 Lisa Graves created True North Research and is its Executive Director and Editor-in-Chief.
 She has spearheaded several major breakthrough investigations into those distorting American democracy and public policy.
-True North has several research projects, including KochDocs.org and independentwomensforum.org, which shine a light of these issues.
+True North has several research projects, including KochDocs.org and iwfexposed.org, which shine a light on these issues.

 She served as Deputy Assistant Attorney General in the Office of Legal Policy at the U.S. Department of Justice in the Clinton Administration, Chief Counsel for Nominations for Senator Patrick Leahy on the U.S. Senate Judiciary Committee, Deputy Chief of the Article III Judges Division of the Administrative Office of the U.S. Courts, and as an adjunct law professor at George Washington University Law School.
 She also served as the Senior Legislative Strategist for the ACLU on national security and testified as an expert before committees in both houses of Congress.
 In 2018, she helped shape the national conversation on the Brett Kavanaugh nomination.